learn-co-curriculum/dsc-arma-models/README.md

 - Understand and explain what a Autoregressive model is
 - Understand and explain what a Moving Average model is
 - Understand and apply the mathematical formulations for Autoregressive and Moving Average models
+- Understand how AR and MA can be combined in ARMA models

 ## The Autoregressive Model